hectorplinio/katas/README.md

 This exercise creates an object from an array of key-value pairs.

 For more details, please refer to the [README](src/keyValuePairsToObject/README.md) inside the `src/keyValuePairsToObject` directory.

+### Kata 12: arrayOfKeyValueObjectsToObject

+This exercise converts an array of objects where each object has a single key-value pair into a single object.

+For more details, please refer to the [README](src/arrayOfKeyValueObjectsToObject/README.md) inside the `src/arrayOfKeyValueObjectsToObject` directory.

 ## Development